 Although he was known for experimenting with a variety of amplifiers such as the Fender Twin Reverb and Sunn amps, Hendrix was widely known for using a 1960s Marshall Plexi amplifier head with 2 4×12 cabs stacked on top of each other, due to the fact he was seen playing this at Woodstock and used this set up towards the end of his career almost exclusively.
 He was also known for playing VERY loud.
 If you’re not in the mood for tracking down an original Plexi amp from the 60s (and shelling out an absolute fortune whilst you’re at it) you’ll be happy to know that there are a few options for you to consider.

 The Marshall CODE series is a culmination of the partnership between Softube and the renowned amplifier makers, resulting in the Marshall-Softube (MST) modelling system.
 This system means that each amp in the series has a variety of career defining tones built in and ready to go, including the JTM45 2245 and 1959SLP Plexi, both of which Hendrix used.
 The CODE series will let you go between the sounds of Hendrix at Monterrey Pop Festival (JTM45 2245) to the infamous Woodstock gig (1959SLP Super Lead Plexi) at the touch of a button.
-Check out the 100 Watt CODE head and the Marshall CODE50 50 Watt 1×12 combo amp.
+Check out the Marshall CODE50 50 Watt 1×12 combo amp.

 View a complete selection of Jimi Hendrix signature equipment at the Dawsons website.